Seal of Dane County County of Dane

 The Freeway Service Team would like to remind drivers who have vehicle problems, who are involved in a crash, or who are not comfortable where they are stranded in the flow of traffic, to do the following:

-1. When in doubt, call 911: The shoulder of any multilane roadway is designed for emergencies, so if you are there, think of it as an emergency.
+When in doubt, call 911: The shoulder of any multilane roadway is designed for emergencies.
+If you are there, think of it as an emergency.
 If your vehicle is in any part of the lane of travel, you must call 911.
 This includes all breakdowns such as running out of gas, flat tires, and mechanical problems.
-Leaving your vehicle unattended might result in the vehicle being deemed a road hazard and being towed.
+Leaving your vehicle unattended could result in the vehicle being deemed a road hazard and being towed.
 It is also illegal to walk on USH 12, as no pedestrians are allowed upon an expressway or freeway.
 The Freeway Service Team is designed to respond to provide basic needs to get your vehicle operating again.
 If that cannot be done quickly, we will move your vehicle to a safe location to receive additional service.

-2. Crashes: If you are involved in any type of crash, you should call 911, mainly for your protection and early warning for other motorists.
-Also, authorities can help determine if the crash is above $1,000 in damages, and therefore reportable by law.
+Crashes: If you are involved in any type of crash, you should call 911, mainly for your protection and early warning for other motorists.
+Authorities can help determine if the crash is above $1,000 in damages, and therefore reportable by law.
+If you would like to self- report a crash, please visit Wisconsin Department of Transportation Crash Reporting

-3. Steer It, Clear It Law: For minor crashes, by state law, if your vehicle can be driven and no one is injured, you should make every effort to move those vehicles out of the traffic lane.
+Steer It, Clear It Law: For minor crashes, by state law, if your vehicle can be driven and no one is injured, you must make every effort to move your vehicle out of the traffic lane.
 If the shoulder is the only place to go, that is acceptable.
-But, if the vehicle could be moved out of visual sight of other motorists, such as a parking lot, that is much safer for everyone.
+But, if the vehicle can be moved out of visual sight of other motorists (such as a parking lot) that is much safer for everyone.
+Law enforcement may ask you to relocate for your own safety under the DOT program “move it before you work it”.
+It is safer for all involved parties and other drivers on the roadway to move to another location.
+If you can steer it PLEASE and clear it!

-4. Debris: Oftentimes, when you see debris on the roadway it is from drivers who did not properly secure their loads.
+Debris: Often times, when you see debris on the roadway, it is from drivers who did not properly secure their loads.
 This debris can cause damage to other vehicles and even crashes.
 If you see something that could be hazardous, contact 911.
 Remember when securing loads on your vehicle, just because it seems secure in your driveway or in a parking lot, it may not be secure at 55 miles per hour.
 Do not try to retrieve any debris yourself.
 Running out on a multilane roadway is very dangerous and salvaging debris is not worth your life.
+FST is now deploying a plow device designed by Jtech to clear debris without getting out of the vehicle.
+The device is an articulating plow that allows operators to push debris out of the travel lane to the shoulder where it can then be safely retrieved.
+Please stay back and away from the FST truck during debris clearing operations so the driver has room to maneuver and yield the right of away.

-5. Move Over Law: In 2001, a law was created to protect people who work on the highway.
-The law states that if there is any emergency vehicle (police, fire, EMS, tow trucks, highway workers) on the shoulder of the roadway and they have their emergency lights on, motorists are required to make the area around that vehicle safer.
+Move Over Law: In 2001, a law was created to protect people who work on the highway.
+Wis Stats 346.072 1(a)(b) states that if there is any emergency vehicle (police, fire, EMS, tow trucks, highway workers) on the shoulder of the roadway and they have their emergency lights on, motorists are required to make the area around that vehicle safer.
 If you are on a multilane roadway and it can be done safely, you must move over a lane.
-If that cannot be done or you are on a single lane roadway, you are required to slow down while passing that vehicle.
-Failure to do this could result in a ticket of $249 and three points.
+If you cannot move over or if you are on a single lane roadway, you are required to slow down while passing the vehicle.
+Failure to move over or slow down could result in a ticket of $263.50 and three points.
+Please slow down, move over and/or yield the right a way to all emergency vehicles and active tow personnel.
+Also please slow down and move over in work zones.
+It’s the law!

 If you are going the speed limit, and not multitasking while driving, you will be able to react to anything that appears on the roadway in a safe manner.